dmose/mc-nodejs-docs/index.md

 * Any introduction of modules including cryptographic code requires additional review from a cryptographic expert.

 * Any changes to the vendored node modules should be landed as a standalone changeset also containing any changes required to keep the tree building with an appropriate description describing the need and review results.
+(TODO: verify with sheriffs and glob)

   <details><summary>Why...</summary>
   The intent here is to maintain a working tree across all related commits so that VCS bisect functionality continues to work.